Olyadtemesgen/alx-system_engineering-devops/README.md

-this repository is launched to understand script
+this is all about redirections